apache/flink/docs/dev/table/streaming/unbounded-data-processing/joins.md

 --------------------------

 A join with a temporal table function joins an append-only table (left input/probe side) with a temporal table (right input/build side), i.e., a table that changes over time and tracks its changes.
-Please check the corresponding page for more information about [temporal tables](temporal_tables.html).
+Please check the [temporal tables](temporal_tables.html) page for more information.

 The following example shows an append-only table `Orders` that should be joined with the continuously changing currency rates table `RatesHistory`.